cenodude/DriverSync/README.md

    python DriverSync.py --run
    ```

-Or run the Windows Executable version in GUI mode:
+Or run the Windows Executable version in SILENT mode:
   ```bash
   DriverSync.exe --run
    ```
 Once you’ve completed the initial GUI configuration, you can run DriverSync in silent mode, which allows you to schedule the script for automatic execution.
+--run or -r are both fine.

 #### Running the Windows Executable